 Chairman Social, Ethics, Transformation and Sustainability Committee

-The Social, Ethics, Transformation and Sustainability (SETS) Committee presents its report for the financial year ended September 2022.
+The Social, Ethics, Transformation and Sustainability (SETS) Committee presents its report for the financial year ended September 2023.
 This committee is a statutory committee with a majority of independent non-executive members, whose duties are delegated to them by the board of directors.
-The committee conducted its affairs in compliance with a board approved terms of reference and discharged all its responsibilities contained therein.
+The committee conducted its affairs in compliance with a board-approved terms of reference and discharged all its responsibilities contained therein.

-Multi-functional regional sustainability councils provide strategic and operational support to a group sustainability council which in turn provides support to the SETS Committee in dealing with key sustainability issues.
+Multi-functional Regional Sustainability Councils (RSCs) provide strategic and operational support to a Group Sustainability Council which in turn provides support to the SETS Committee in dealing with key sustainability issues.

 During the financial year the committee formally met three times at which meetings it deliberated on all aspects relating to its terms.
-A 100% attendance record was achieved by board committee members Mr Binnie, Dr Mehlomakulu, Mr Beamish and Mr Lopez for 2022.
-The chairman, Mr Moosa, attended two of the three meetings for 2022.
+A 100% attendance record was achieved by board committee members Mr Valli Moosa, Dr Boni Mehlomakulu, Mr Brian Beamish, Mr Jim Lopez and Mr Steve Binnie, for 2023.

-The members of the SETS Committee during the 2022 financial year were:
+The members of the SETS Committee during FY2023 were:

 Committee activities reviewed and actioned during the year

 At each committee meeting a topic is selected for an in-depth review.
 Typically, the subject of these reviews are matters which the committee believes represent key risks or opportunities for the business.
-In 2022 the review topics focused on risk/opportunity and potential impacts associated with wildfires in our forestry assets; sustainable procurement – our progress with respect to integration of ESG factors into our procurement processes; and a review of our community engagement strategy and action plans in South Africa.
+In 2023 the review topics were:

 The committee confirms that the group gives its social, ethics, transformation and sustainability responsibilities the necessary attention.
 Appropriate policies and programmes are in place to contribute to social and economic development, ethical behaviour of staff towards colleagues and other stakeholders, fair labour practices, environmental responsibility and good customer relations.
 In fulfilling their mandate, the committee has sought to ensure the needs of a wide set of stakeholders, including employees, local communities, customers and shareholders are considered and that key sustainability risks are identified and managed.